2022 United States infant formula shortage: Congressional investigation

 US Congressional Representatives Carolyn Maloney (D-NY) and Raja Krishnamoorthi (D-IL) contacted the four leading formula manufacturers in the US, which together control 90% of the market, to inquire into the causes of and responses to the shortage, and to urge those companies to do whatever they can to increase their production.
 On May 12, House Energy and Commerce Committee Chair Frank Pallone (D-NJ) announced that a hearing with the FDA would be held on May 25, to "try to determine what they can do better."

-On May 17, House majority leader Nancy Pelosi warned that the shortage crisis could result in indictments, though she did not specify who might be indicted, and for what.
+On May 17, House Speaker Nancy Pelosi warned that the shortage crisis could result in indictments, though she did not specify who might be indicted, and for what.

 FDA investigation

 On May 17, the FDA announced that it would investigate the delay in dispatching investigators to the Sturgis plant in Michigan.

-In July, the FDA commissioned an outside review of its food and tobacco programs, to be led by The Reagan-Udall Foundation, with initial findings to be reported in sixty days.
+In July, the FDA commissioned an outside review of its food and tobacco programs to be led by the Reagan-Udall Foundation, with initial findings to be reported in sixty days.